Creating images

 here

-The only format that slightly deviates from others is JPG
+The only format that slightly deviates from others is JPG.
+Produced

 filled with a single solid colour, they are filled with a mixture of colours,